 The HL7 standard requires that every patient record include an Immunization Communication Preference and a Personal Contact.
 Your practice can update that information during a visit on the Demographics screen in PCC EHR.

-Optionally, you can use the Protocol Configuration Tool to add the Contact Information component and/or the Personal Contacts component to chart notes, particularly new patient chart notes.
+Optionally, you can use the Protocol Configuration Tool to add the Communication Preferences component and/or the Personal Contacts component to chart notes, particularly new patient chart notes.

 Collecting The Right Data